rmacuna/Crown/README.md

 **v.0.1**

-Crown it's a private(**For now**) front-end framework for web-develop that uses a group of components based on material design with a variation of material-design standarts components.
-With Crown you can use diferent styles and make websites with an elegant design.
+Crown it's a private(**For now**) front-end framework for web-develop that uses a group of components based on material design with a custom variation.
+With Crown you can use diferent styles and make elegant websites.

-Crown uses material-icons so use it by adding this line on your HTML code
+Crown uses material-icons so add this line in the head of your HTML code

 `<link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">`

-See the [live preview](https://github.com/rmacuna/Crown/edit/master/README.md) of this version
+( Live Preview Not Avaliable For Now )[live preview](https://github.com/rmacuna/Crown/edit/master/README.md) of this version

 ## Basic Docs